klaeufer/HOTLangBench/README.md

 We also plan to address the limitations listed above.

-Furthermore, we should include other performance metrics, especially heap memory usage.
+Furthermore, we are about to include other performance metrics, especially heap memory usage.